 Private right of action brings to HOAs the ugly environment where well-funded entities weaponize litigation to silence dissent, suppress whistleblowers, or intimidate those who challenge questionable practices.
 The mere threat of prolonged, expensive litigation from an HOA funded from the purse of owners, or developers and management companies with deep legal resources can chill legitimate efforts to hold entities accountable for statutory violations.

-In effect, this creates a legal imbalance that undermines the very protections NRS 116 seeks to provide to homeowners.
-It places disproportionate power in the hands of well-funded entities that can bypass the current administrative processes in favor of civil litigation, where they can outlast individual homeowners.
+In effect, this creates a legal imbalance that undermines the very protections NRS 116 seeks to provide homeowners.
+It places disproportionate power in the hands of well-funded entities that can bypass the current administrative processes (or receive special treatment by investigators) in favor of civil litigation, where they can outlast individual homeowners.

 **Alternative Solutions for Effective Statutory Enforcement

-Rather than a private right of action, Nevada legislators should make work an excellent framework already in place- but nonetheless failing owners.
+Rather than a private right of action, Nevada legislators should return functionality and accountability to an excellent framework already in place- but today failing owners.
 Focus on solutions that ensure effective, consistent enforcement of NRS 116 without burdening the courts or allowing large entities to abuse the legal system.
 Some potential alternatives include:

-· Demand more of the state regulator- Nevada Real Estate Division (NRED): Restore owner confidence in the regulatory process.
-Require NRED transparency and accountability in the investigation of complaints filed and subsequent findings.
+Demanding more of the state's regulator- Nevada Real Estate Division (NRED): Restore owner confidence in the regulatory process.
+Require NRED transparency and accountability (via access as public records is one solution) in the investigation of complaints filed and subsequent findings.
+(Explore more here)

-· Evaluate the CIC Commission's adjudication process.
+Evaluate the CIC Commission's adjudication process.
 What types of actions make it before the Commission?
+Results?

-· Consider imposing state-level penalties for violations: Instead of empowering individuals and/or communities to file lawsuits, the state could impose penalties or fines directly on owners, HOA boards, and developers who violate NRS 116.
-This would provide an effective deterrent to bad practices while avoiding the costs and complications of individual lawsuits.
+Consider imposing greater state-level penalties for violations: Instead of empowering individuals and/or communities to file lawsuits, the state could impose penalties or fines directly on owners, HOA board directors, and developers who violate NRS 116.
+This could provide an effective deterrent to bad practices while avoiding the costs and complications of individual lawsuits.

 While the marketed objective of a private right of action for statutory violations of NRS 116 may seem a good idea, they pose serious risks to Nevada’s homeowners, judicial efficiency, and the equitable enforcement of HOA laws.
 The goal should be to maintain balance and fairness in HOA governance, not to create a system where the powerful can exploit legal tools to dominate and intimidate individual homeowners.